arysgithub/arysgithub/README.md

 # Hi I'm Aaryan

-I'm a self-driven aspiring DevOps & Cloud Engineer with a passion for building robust, automated, and secure systems — combining a solid academic foundation with hands-on experience.
+I’m a self-driven aspiring DevOps, Cloud & AgenticOps Engineer passionate about building robust, automated, and intelligent systems.
+My journey combines a solid academic foundation, hands-on programming, and a live 18-week dual challenge in DevOps + Agentic AI.

-My journey began with programming in Java and building real-world projects during A-Level and continued into 1st year of University.
-Now, I'm focused on completing a rigorous **18-week DevOps Challenge** to become a certified, job-ready engineer.
+I started with Java projects during A-Levels and my first year at university, and I’m now focused on completing certifications, projects, and advanced workshops to become a job-ready engineer.

 ---
 # Skills (Some Completed, Others In Progress):